-While almost all product folks know you should invest in research, securing budget and getting buy-in from around the business is another story.
+While organizations know you should invest in research, securing budget and getting buy-in is another story.

 UX research is how you get inside your user’s mind.
 It helps you build user-centric designs that meet actual user needs.
 It’s how you replace intuition with insights to save time, money, and effort when pursuing your business goals.